-NEC Terrain for AT&T leaks, pairs Android with a portrait QWERTY keyboardAlex Wagner - Deputy Managing Editor, News Desk
+NEC Terrain for AT&T leaks, pairs Android with a portrait QWERTY keyboardAlex Wagner - Editorial Director of News and Content

 New Android smartphones with physical QWERTY keyboards are becoming an increasingly rare sight, but it looks like we could see one pop up on AT&T in the near future.
 Twitter user @evleaks has posted images of a device referred to as the "NEC Terrain" that features a portrait hardware keyboard with an AT&T globe logo above it.
 Looking the device's screen, we can see the vanilla Android 4.x launcher, a set of on-screen navigation buttons and what seems to be AT&T's "4G LTE" logo in the status bar.